cenkalti/dalga/README.md

     HTTP/1.1 204 No Content
     Date: Tue, 11 Nov 2014 22:13:35 GMT

-Delete may return 404 if job is not found.

 Set `one-off=true` to schedule a one-off job:

     $ curl -i -X PUT 'http://127.0.0.1:34006/jobs/check_feed/1234?interval=60&one-off=true'